EvgeniyJeka/Creditto/README.md

 and by SQL Writer (it will modify the status of the offer and all related bids in SQL DB).
 Bid cancellation functionality also can be added.
 It is also safe to assume, that an 'admin' user should be able to cancel, hide or remove a bid or an offer - the same logic can be applied to add that functionality.

--Currently there is no users database, so Gateway has no option to verify if current user is authorized to place an offer or a bid.
-It is possilbe to add a table in SQL DB that would contain a list of users credentials, types ('lender' or 'borrower') and emails.
-It would allow to add an Authorization module to the Gateway component, and it would validate each offer or bid placement request.

 -Currently created matches aren't handled - they are only inserted to SQL DB.
 It is an option to notify the lender and the borrower by sending an email - for that purpose another micro service can be added, it would consume matches from 'matches' Kafka topic, extract the lender and the borrower email address and send an email to both parties.